-In those films he seemed depressed.
-This wasn’t the man that I’d heard about from people who spoke of meeting him.
-A man who is always laughing, a man who radiates peace and compassion.
+This wasn’t the man that I’d heard about from people who spoke of meeting him; A man who is always laughing, a man who radiates peace and compassion.
 A man who made such an impression on the people he had met that it changed their lives.

 Fast forward a couple of years to 2007 and whilst fellow film-maker Scott Samson was speaking with the Office of Tibet in London, they asked if we’d like to put forward a proposal to film the Dalai Lama’s UK visit the following year.
 I immediately knew the film we should make.

 We created our pitch: an intimate fly-on-the-wall film that asked the question “what is it like to meet the Dalai Lama?”
 We couldn’t believe it when the Office of Tibet accepted our proposal.